aaron13100/404solution/readme.txt

 = Version 1.6.0 =
 * Improvement: Allow the default 404 page to be the "home page."
+* Improvement: Add a debug and error log file for Dave.

 = Version 1.5.9 =
 * FIX: Allow creating and editing redirects to external URLs again.